 No matter your role, it’s important that you and the rest of your team understand the value of the proptech you’re implementing.

 Property managers and owners will see greater efficiencies

 Today’s proptech solutions can automatically report building issues almost as soon as they occur.
 They can also reduce the amount of time and effort it takes to grant (or restrict) access to third parties such as couriers and service providers, and to accept, store, and distribute packages.
 And smart home technologies, such as smart thermostats, automatically lower the temperature when no one is home, reducing energy costs.

 Additionally, if the solution easily integrates with cloud-based access control systems, then property managers and landlords don’t have to update multiple databases when a resident moves in or out.
 Even better, they don’t have to go on-site just to update the tenant directory.

 Developers will see reduced material and labor costs

 When hardware, installation, and maintenance costs are kept at a minimum, there’s a better chance to reap a profit.
-The caveat, of course, is to ensure high quality; otherwise, unexpected expenses can destroy your expected return – and possibly reputation.
+The caveat, of course, is to ensure high quality.
+Otherwise, unexpected expenses can destroy your expected return – and possibly your reputation.

 But don’t stop there.
 If residents don’t use the system – or aren’t making full use of it – then the value of the solution decreases.
 Therefore, it’s critical to implement a plan to increase adoption.